Hrishabh-Nayal/MEDICA/MEDICA/API/Readme.md

+# README
-This file is designed to be tentatively hosted on Heroku
+The file `app.py` is designed to be tentatively hosted on Heroku thus the need for Procfile